NethServer/docs/administrator-manual/en/webtop5.rst

 Custom fields are only available for the Address Book, Calendar, and Tasks modules and are specific to each different module.

-In order to manage custom fields and its panels it is necessary to have a specific authorization, obtained through the administration panel:
+In order to manage custom fields and its panels, the user must have a specific authorization, obtained through the administration panel:

 - go to  Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
 - add (+) -> :guilabel:`Services` -> :guilabel:`com.sonicle.webtop.core (WebTop)` -> :guilabel:`Resource` -> :guilabel:`CUSTOM_FIELDS` -> :guilabel:`Action` -> :guilabel:`MANAGE`